Pooja-Agrahari340/KHU202418App/README.md

 # Results:

- The XGBoost model achieved an accuracy of 99% with a significant improvement in detecting fraudent tranction ,although precision for the minority class was lower.
+ The XGBoost model achieved an accuracy of 99% with a significant improvement in detecting fraudulent tranction ,although precision for the minority class was lower.

  # Conclusion
   The project successfully demonstrated how to handle imbalanced data and build a robust machine learning model for predicting fraudent credit card tranction